 Most strokes (87%) that occur fall into the category of ischemic strokes.
 An ischemic stroke happens when blood flow through the artery that supplies blood to the brain becomes blocked.
 Ischemic strokes are primarily caused by blood clots and atherosclerosis, which is fatty deposits lining the vessel walls.
 According to the American Stroke Association, atherosclerosis can cause two types of obstruction:

 - Cerebral thrombosis is a thrombus (blood clot) that develops at the fatty plaque within the blood vessel.

 - Cerebral embolism is a blood clot that forms at another location in the circulatory system, usually the heart and large arteries of the upper chest and neck.
 Part of the blood clot breaks loose, enters the bloodstream and travels through the brain’s blood vessels until it reaches vessels too small to let it pass.
 A main cause of embolism is an irregular heartbeat called atrial fibrillation.
 This condition can cause clots to form in the heart, dislodge and travel to the brain.

-In the process of advancing the catheter and positioning the artificial replacement valve, embolic debris – calcium, tissue or other organic or foreign matter – may break loose and travel through the bloodstream toward the brain.
+In the process of advancing the catheter and positioning the artificial implantation valve, embolic debris – calcium, tissue or other organic or foreign matter – may break loose and travel through the bloodstream toward the brain.
 If this matter sticks, it could potentially limit the blood and oxygen supply to the brain, which can lead to long-term damage.
 This can lead to a stroke, silent cerebral infarctions or other brain injury.